 In my opinion, that’s by far the best way to improve my understanding of the material–by mastering it from different angles.

 Lastly, it’s fairly easy to do and doesn’t require an in-depth explanation.

 #9.
-Cornell Note-Taking – Best Note-Taking Method for Retaining Information
+Cornell Note-Taking – Best Note-Taking Method for Active Recall

 It’s highly likely that you’ve already heard of this method, and for good reason!

-It’s famous because it effectively LESSENS your study time, and allows you to revise effectively by using the cue column as prompts for review.
+It’s famous because, done right, it could lessen your study time, and allows you to revise effectively by using the cue column as prompts for review.